BOXX Dividend: Yield, Schedule, and What to Expect

 +

 Approximately ~0% distributed (T-bill-like return accrues in the share price) as of mid-2026.
-Yield moves with price and distributions, so treat it as a recent snapshot and verify the current figure on Alpha Architect's fund page.
+Yield is trailing distributions divided by price, so it moves when either changes; verify the current figure on Alpha Architect's fund page.

 How often does BOXX pay a dividend?